 Halls of residence

 We offer you the choice of 10 halls of residence with more than 3,400 rooms, which means you’ll get the chance to meet lots of new people.
 There is a variety of contract lengths to suit your needs, with prices ranging from £97 to £172 per week.
 All our halls are self-catered, giving you the freedom to come and go as you please.

 You can see what each one offers by clicking or tapping on the pictures below…

 To explore your options, click or tap on the blue pins.
 You can also move around the map – and zoom in and out – to see where our halls are in relation to key locations on campus.

 Choosing your accommodation

-With such a wide range of accommodation available one of the most important things to consider is the cost.
-Look at the total contract price as well as the weekly rate and consider any upfront costs and when the rent is due as this can be before arrival and payment of your student loan.
+With such a big choice, one of the most important things to consider is the cost – make sure you look at the total contract price as well as the weekly rate.

-Private halls will also require a guarantor and there may be additional costs, such as internet access or contents insurance.
+Private halls will also require a guarantor and there could be additional expense, such as upgrading your internet access or contents insurance.

-De Montfort University is signed up to the UUK Student Accommodation Code of practice.
-This code is for universities and protects our students rights to safe, good quality accommodation.
+We have signed up to the Universities UK Student Accommodation Code of Practice, which protects your right to safe, good quality accommodation.